jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 # Introduction
-This product uses google cloud platform(Compute Engine) to initialize a virtual machine.
+This product uses google cloud platform(Compute Engine) to initialize a virtual machine.\
-Within the virtual machine we provision a docker instance.
+Within the virtual machine we provision a docker instance.\
-Docker instance is then provisioned with postgres and psql data.
+A postgres instance is then provisioned on docker.\
-Data inserted and retrieved from postgres details hardware specifications for that instance.
+Data is inserted and retrieved from postgres which details hardware specifications.\
 Some technologies used in this project were; regex, bash, docker, git, postgres, virtual machine and google cloud platform.

 # Quick Start